Ethiopian Coffee SC: Stadium

 Ethiopian Coffee has historically played at Yidnekachew Tessema Stadium, also known as Addis Ababa Stadium.
 The ground is shared with other football clubs based in Addis Ababa and is also used as an athletics venue for track and field competitions.

 The ground has witness many occasions of violence in recent years between different sets of supporters including that of Ethiopian Coffee.
 Consequently, the Ethiopian Football Federation has handed down hefty monetary punishments and on some occasions banned supporters from stadiums for a certain number of matches.

 The board of governors of Ethiopian Coffee have previously announced their intention to build their own ground in Addis Ababa.

 Ownership and finances

 Sponsors

 In 2000, Ethiopian Coffee signed a sponsorship deal with a local car dealership, Ultimate Motors.
 In December 2008 The Ethiopia Commodity Exchange (ECX) bought a partial stake in the club.
 That same year, Meta Abo Brewery signed a three-year sponsorship contract, which was expected to help the struggling football club.
-In 2011, the club signed a shirt sponsorship deal with Habesha Brewery, their third ever sponsorship deal following Worbek and Meta Abo Brewery.
+In 2011, the club signed a shirt sponsorship deal with Habesha Breweries, their third ever sponsorship deal following Worbek and Meta Abo Brewery.
 In 2018, the club signed a deal making the Italian sportswear company Erreà its official kit manufacturer.